megamindbrian/bots/README.md

 * Use square/keywhiz to store passwords so I never have to log in

 Data:
-* Collect personal data from Yelp, WhatsApp, Instagram, Snapchat, Twitter, Facebook, LinkedIn, Skype, Banks,
+* Collect personal data from Yelp, WhatsApp, Instagram, Snapchat, Twitter, Facebook, LinkedIn, Skype, Banks, Airbnb messages/contact info for repeat customers
 * Store personal information in Google calendar for chonological reference
 * Backup personal data, Facebook export is insufficient and grossly incomplete